 - Sonocent by Dr. Roger Tucker.
 Sonocent is a software program that students can access by using their smartphones or computer devices.
 The program makes audio recordings of lectures real by visualizing audio as chunks, phrase-by-phrase.
 Sonocent does what any note-taker would do and much more.

-Destination: Graduation is a United Way program that aims to help Polk State students overcome obstacles and complete their degree.
+Destination: Graduation is a United Way program that aims to help Polk State students overcome obstacles and complete their degrees.
 The program connects students to more than 2,000 community resources.
 Students must meet certain criteria, such as but not limited to:

 - Student must be enrolled in the current or previous semester